mohanedattef/Whatsapp-Arabic-Voice-Notes-Transcriber/README.md

 Head over to
 >https://api.kateb.ai/home

-and signup and request an api key and it will be sent to your E-mail, the next step you'll have to do only once to get your api token and you can do it in your python terminal, save the result api token because you'll need it later
+and signup and request an api key and it will be sent to your E-mail, the next step you'll have to do only once to get your api token and you can do it in your python terminal, store the result token in your **.env** file
 ![This is an image](https://i.imgur.com/S4Qfq2G.png)